Financial Aid for Sessions Less than Fifteen Weeks

 Students who are enrolled in, or plan to enroll in, sessions that span less than 15-weeks of the standard term should take the following things into consideration in order to fully maximize their aid eligbility and understand the regulatory differences:

-For example students enrolling for any fall 2019 session (courses starting on or after September 3, 2019 and ending on or before December 13, 2019) must be registered for all courses by October 1, 2019 to maximize aid eligibility.
+For example students enrolling for any fall 2020 session (courses starting on or after September 8, 2020 and ending on or before December 18, 2020) should be registered for all courses by October 6, 2020 to maximize aid eligibility.
 Pell eligibility for the term is fixed on day 29 of each term.

 - Cost of Attendance Calculation: Students enrolled in sessions shorter than 15 weeks are affected differently than students enrolled for the whole term.
 The U.S. Department of Education requires that students who receive aid be assigned a Cost of Attendance (COA) budget for the terms they are awarded federal aid.
 However, Cost of Attendance cannot be assigned to periods of non-attendance.
 Therefore students who attend only 8 weeks of a 15 week term will receive COA for only the eight-week period.
 COA affects the total amount of aid that a student may receive.
 In some situations this will reduce the amount of student loans or other aid that a student can otherwise receive.
 COA could be reduced further for classes that are shorter than eight weeks.